sourcegraph/about/handbook/engineering/hiring/software-engineer-code-intelligence-indexing.md

 ## How does Code Intelligence work from a high level?

 We write language specific indexers that emit [LSIF](https://lsif.dev/) data about projects.
-This information is processed, persisted and used to answer [LSP](https://microsoft.github.io/language-server-protocol/) requests on demand such as Go to Definition and Find references within Sourcegraph.
+This information is processed, persisted and used to answer [LSP](https://microsoft.github.io/language-server-protocol/) requests on demand such as Go to Definition and Find References within Sourcegraph.

 ## What problems would you be working on?